WELDING INSPECTION, PROCEDURE & QUALIFICATION

 Contact us to find out how our inspectors can help with your business compliance.

-Methods of weld testing and analysis are divided into destructive (e.g. macro-etch testing, fillet-weld break tests, transverse tension tests, and bend tests) and non-destructive methods (e.g. visual inspection, fluorescent penetrate tests, magnetic particles inspection, eddy current tests, X-rays, and acoustic emission).
+Methods of weld testing and analysis are divided into destructive (e.g. macro-etch testing, fillet-weld break tests, transverse tension tests, and bend tests) and non-destructive methods (e.g. visual inspection, fluorescent penetrate tests, magnetic particles inspection, eddy current tests and X-rays).

 Our inspectors know how to engage in both Destructive and Non-Destructive testing as required and will coordinate with our own mechanical laboratory and NDT team to provide you with a one-stop shop for all your welding inspection requirements.